uvaai/ml2/50 Module 5/30 Automated Decision Making in Society/content.md

 Q3 are at risk of such an influence?
 Why, or why not?

-* **Q9.** Propose a possible (partial) solution the company might implement to control for this type of influencing.
+* **Q9.** Propose a possible (partial) solution the company might implement to mitigate this type of influencing.